Is your dog prepared for cold weather conditions?

 By Laura Pakis, Certified Dog Trainer and Blogger

 Depending on where you live, winter can mean freezing cold, mild humid conditions or anything in between.
 A harsh winter wind with a freezing wind chill can be just as dangerous as a cold, drenching rain.
 In addition, dogs not accustom to frigid winter weather or warm sunny climates may be uncomfortable until they adapt.

 There are no hard and fast rules which constitute when weather may be dangerous to your dog.
 So its important to know your own dog’s ability to tolerate weather changes rather than take chances.

 - intensely looking for somewhere to hide away from the weather

 Use common sense

 If you’re not comfortable and have to bundle up, your dog could be at risk.

 Protect your dog’s pads

+Pads may bleed from encrusted snow or ice.
 There are several products on the market designed to protect dog paw pads during the winter from “pet safe” de-icing products to protective waxes and dog booties.
 In addition, dry winter air can contribute to drying and cracking pads.
-Consider using a humidifier in your house in addition to applying a product like Bag Balm to your dog’s pads.
+Consider using a humidifier in your house in addition to applying a product like Musher’s Secret to your dog’s pads.

 Don’t leave your dog in a car during cold weather